Just For Parents

 See Immunization Information for details.

 All UGA students are encouraged to carry health care insurance either with the UGA student health insurance policy or through their family policy.
-The only insurance plan that considers the University Health Center "in-network" is UnitedHealthcare (the student health insurance plan).
 If your insurance policy provides out-of-network coverage, our Business Office will file claims for services incurred at the Health Center as a courtesy.
 We cannot determine whether your specific policy will cover charges incurred at the health center.
 We suggest you contact your individual insurance company and inquire about coverage.
 More information about insurance providers

 Charges incurred are the responsibility of the student when not paid by the insurance company.